-As part of the wider portfolio of Students Learning and Teaching, the Office of Student Success (OSS) provides students with support services to promote student engagement in university life; to provide opportunities for the development of student leadership; and to provide opportunities for students to develop graduate attributes making them career ready professionals.
+As part of the wider portfolio of Education and Innovation, the Office of Student Success (OSS) provides students with support services to promote student engagement in university life; to provide opportunities for the development of student leadership; and to provide opportunities for students to develop graduate attributes making them career ready professionals.
 The Office of Student Success is also responsible for the support of the Student Associations including ACUNSA.

 The Director, Office of Student Success manages and leads the professional support services for students which are delivered across the University.
 These services aim to provide every student with opportunities to assist them with achieving their academic and personal goals.

 Student support is available through the following service areas: